 Hi!
 I'm Ali and I was born and raised here in Connecticut.
-I love the four seasons, but wouldn't mind losing some of those winter months :) Our family found our dream home three years ago and we've been making it our own ever since.
+I love the four seasons, but wouldn't mind losing some of those winter months :) Our family found our dream home five years ago and we've been making it our own ever since.
 We have two kids, a daughter and a son, who keep me busy day in and day out.
 You will often find me cooking pancakes (almost every morning), assisting in puzzle assembly, feeding the bottomless pit that is our son, and attempting to find five minutes to just sit down.
 I wouldn't trade any of it for anything in the world!!
 I love being a mom and making those two feel loved, happy, and safe is what I live for.
 Check out some of my favorite things below as well as the heart behind what I do!!

 MEET THE PHOTOGRAPHER